deepaksood619/deepaksood619.github.io/docs/devops/others/other-cicd.md

 ## Weave Flux

 Weaveworks are originally known for creating Weave Net, a container SDN now available as both a Docker plugin and Kubernetes CNI option.
 Today, the company offers an extensive and eye-candy dashboard and a cloud offering, Weave Cloud.[The Flux Operator](https://github.com/weaveworks/flux) for Kubernetes allows GitOps style CD & release management where operator fetches the changes from git push events and handles the deployments gracefully.
-It continously tries to match the declaritive configuration to the actualy deployment in Kubernetes.
-The cloud offering also has nice UI and Prometheus integration which aims to help your Continous Delivery pipelines.
+It continuously tries to match the declaritive configuration to the actualy deployment in Kubernetes.
+The cloud offering also has nice UI and Prometheus integration which aims to help your Continuous Delivery pipelines.

 ![image](../../media/DevOps-Others-Other-CICD-image2.jpg)